- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Investors should conduct their own research and consult with a qualified financial advisor before making any investment decisions.
-Leveraged and inverse ETFs are complex instruments and involve significant risks.
+This analysis is for informational purposes only and does not constitute investment advice.
+Investing in leveraged and inverse ETFs involves substantial risk of loss and is not suitable for all investors.
+Past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.